AdobeDocs/experience-platform.en/help/rtcdp/b2b-ai-ml-services/predictive-lead-and-account-scoring.md

 ### View customer profile scores

-To view the customer predictive scores, select the **[!UICONTROL Profiles]** tab under the customer section in the left panel.
-Enter the identity namespace and identity value and select **[!UICONTROL View]**.
+To view the customer predictive scores, select **[!UICONTROL Profiles]** under the customer section in the left panel, and then enter the identity namespace and identity value.
+Once finished, select **[!UICONTROL View]**.

-Select the profile from the list.
+The interface updates with the queried customer profile scores.
+Next, select the profile from the list.

 ![Customer profile](/help/rtcdp/accounts/images/b2b-view-customer-profile.png)

-You are taken to the **[!UICONTROL Detail]** tab for the profile.
-This tab contains customer profile details and predictive scores.
+The **[!UICONTROL Detail]** page contains customer profile details and predictive scores.
 Select the graph icon beside the predictive score.

 ![Customer profile predictive score](/help/rtcdp/accounts/images/b2b-view-customer-profile-predictive-score.png)